Federal Minimum Wage History by Year

-Last verified: May 9, 2026 against DOL Wage and Hour Division + FLSA amendment records
+Last verified: August 9, 2026 against DOL Wage and Hour Division history + BLS 2024 minimum-wage report

 The major FLSA amendments